Statement analysis

-Statement analysis differs from scientific content analysis (SCAN), which is considered a pseudoscientific technique for analyzing the words people use to try to determine if what they said is accurate.
+Statement analysis, also called scientific content analysis (SCAN), is a pseudoscientific technique for analyzing the words people use to try to determine if what they said is accurate.
 Proponents claim this technique can be used to detect concealed information, missing information, embedded confessions and whether the information that person has provided is true or false.

 Multiple empirical studies have found SCAN techniques to be unreliable at correctly separating true and false statements.
 SCAN is generally not accepted by courts and has been described as a form of pseudoscience.